dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/execute.md

   'None' has no attribute 'table'

 ```
+[comment]: Since the number of the line is mentioned, it'd be a good idea to add line numbers to the code, so easying the reader the task of counting lines to ascertain which line to look at.
+Regards.
 This is because Line #11 assumes that a <Term id="table" /> has been returned, when, during the parse phase, this query hasn't been run.

 To work around this, wrap any problematic Jinja in an `{% if execute %}` statement:

 <File name='models/order_payment_methods.sql'>

+[comment]: I propose an alternative coding, more elegant and at the same time, less demanding on the warehouse.
 ```sql
 {% set payment_method_query %}
 select distinct